Getting Started

 - A target device with Bluetooth (TV, computer, streaming box, etc.)

-- For Unicode text input: a computer running the PhoneRC Companion (see Companion Setup)
+- For system-wide app shortcuts and Unicode text input: a computer running the PhoneRC Companion (see Desktop Companion)

 Install & Launch